fooplugins/foogallery/README.txt

 == Changelog ==

+= 3.1.2 =

+The big feature in this release is the new Media Category "Folder" sidebar feature, that now shows in the attachment modal.

+* Date Updated : 25 Nov 2025
+[//]: # fs_premium_only_begin
+* Fixed: Multiple fixes for Plugin Check requirements.
+* Added: [Expert Plan] Added new Media Category "Folder" sidebar feature, that now shows in the attachment modal.
+[//]: # fs_premium_only_end

 = 3.1.1 =

 This release includes a change in how FooGallery assets are loaded to make way for a future major optimization that is planned.